 Advanced Formatting Options: Use the footnote macro for Word footnotes Disabled Note: This feature requires a third party add-on that is not supported for Co If this option is enabled, a Confluence page created from an imported Word do from Adaptavist to render any footnotes contained in the document.
 Note that y add-on onto your Confluence site.
 For more information about this add-on and add-on.
-Authentication: Allow authentication tokens in the URL path Disabled If this option is enabled, the Office Connector will use authentication tokens in the This needs to be enabled to edit Office 2013 documents.
+Authentication: Allow authentication tokens in the URL path Disabled If this option is enabled, the Office Connector will use authentication tokens in This needs to be enabled to edit Office 2013 documents.
 Temporary storage for viewfile macro The Confluence Home directory.
 The {viewfile} macro will cache data temporarily.
-This option allows you to set t settings are: • Confluence home directory - The temporary file will be stored in your Co • A directory specified in the directories.properties file - You can Office Connector's directories.properties file: 1.
-Locate the OfficeConnector-x.xx.jar file (where x.xx is the versit Home directory and copy it to a temporary location) 2.
-Unzip the JAR file and find the resources/directories.propertilike this: #Complete the following line to set a custom cate #If resetting to blank, don't delete anything be the '=' com.benryan.confluence.word.edit.cacheDir= 3.
-Edit the last line, adding the path to your required temporary location direxample: • On Windows: com.benryan.confluence.word.edit.cacheDir=c:' • On Linux: com.benryan.confluence.word.edit.cacheDir=/home JAR.
+This option allows you to set t settings are: • Confluence home directory - The temporary file will be stored in your Co • A directory specified in the directories.properties file - You can Office Connector's directories.properties file: Locate the OfficeConnector-x.xx. jar file (where x.xx is the verse Home directory and copy it to a temporary location Unzip the JAR file and find the resources/directories.properti like this: #Complete the following line to set a custom ca #If resetting to blank, don't delete anything b the '=' com.benryan.confluence.word.edit.cacheDir= 3.
+Edit the last line, adding the path to your required temporary location di example: On Windows: Com.benryan.confluence.word.edit.cacheDir=/hc 4.
+Save the file, recreate the JAR and put it back in your Confluence Hom JAR.
 Maximum file space for cache (MB) 500 This is the maximum size of the cache used by the {viewfile} macro.
-(See above Number of Conversion Queues 6 This is the maximum number of threads used to convert PowerPoint, Excel files this setting to manage Confluence performance, by limiting the number of threadoes not consume too many resources.
+(See abov Number of Conversion Queues 6 This is the maximum number of threads used to convert PowerPoint, Excel files this setting to manage Confluence performance, by limiting the number of threa does not consume too many resources.
 Click Manage Queues to view attachments that are still pending conversion.